Social enterprise

 A social enterprise is an organization that applies commercial strategies to maximize improvements in financial, social and environmental well-being.
 This may include maximizing social impact alongside profits for co-owners.

-Social enterprises can be structured as a business, a partnership for profit or non-profit, and may take the form (depending on in which country the entity exists and the legal forms available) of a co-operative, mutual organisation, a disregarded entity, a social business, a benefit corporation, a community interest company, a company limited by guarantee or a charity organisation.
-They can also take more conventional structures.

 Social enterprises have business, environmental and social goals.
 As a result, their social goals are embedded in their objective, which differentiates them from other organisations and companies.
 A social enterprise's main purpose is to promote, encourage, and make social change.
 Social enterprises are businesses created to further a social purpose in a financially sustainable way.
 Social enterprises can provide income generation opportunities that meet the basic needs of people who live in poverty.
 They are sustainable, and earned income from sales is reinvested in their mission.
 They do not depend on philanthropy and can sustain themselves over the long term.
+Attempting a comprehensive definition, social enterprises are market-oriented entities that aim to create social value while making a profit to sustain their activities.
+They uniquely combine financial goals with a mission for social impact.
 Their models can be expanded or replicated to other communities to generate more impact.

 A social enterprise can be more sustainable than a nonprofit organisation that may solely rely on grant money, donations or government policies alone.

 Types

+A social enterprises can be structured as a business, a partnership for profit or non-profit, and may take the form (depending on in which country the entity exists and the legal forms available) of a co-operative, mutual organisation, a disregarded entity (a form of business classification for income tax purposes in the United States), a social business, a benefit corporation, a community interest company, a company limited by guarantee or a charity organisation.
+They can also take more conventional structures.
 Social enterprises are dynamic, requiring adaptation to ensure they meet the needs of communities and individuals in an ever-changing world.
 Their shared common thread is that they all operate to achieve a balanced financial, social and environmental set of objectives.

 Trading enterprises

-Worker/employee-owned trading enterprises, co-operatives, and collectives.
-These vary from very large enterprises such as John Lewis Partnership in the UK and the Mondragon Corporation in Spain to medium-sized enterprises owned by their staff with traditional management hierarchies and pay differentials, to quite small worker cooperatives with only a few director/employees who work in less hierarchical ways and practice wage parity.
+Worker- and employee-owned trading enterprises, co-operatives, and collectives.
+These vary from very large enterprises such as John Lewis Partnership in the UK and the Mondragon Corporation in Spain to medium-sized enterprises owned by their staff with traditional management hierarchies and pay differentials to quite small worker cooperatives with only a few directors and employees who work in less hierarchical ways and practice wage parity.
 Within the trading enterprises, there are employee-owned enterprises and membership-owned enterprises.

 Financial institutions

-Saving and loans organisations such as credit unions, micro credit organisations, cooperative banks and revolving loan funds are membership-owned social enterprises.
+Savings and loan organisations such as credit unions, microcredit organisations, cooperative banks, and revolving loan funds are membership-owned social enterprises.
 Credit unions were first established in the 1850s in Germany and spread internationally.
 Cooperative banks have likewise been around since the 1870s, owned as a subsidiary of a membership co-operative.
-In recent times micro credit organisations have sprung up in many developing countries to great effect.
+In recent times, microcredit organisations have sprung up in many developing countries to great effect.
 Local currency exchanges and social value exchanges are also being established.